Data Skills for Leaders

 The curriculum is tested and proven

-A summer 2019 training with young leaders from across Sub-Saharan Africa offers evidence about the impact of our approach after only a two-day training:
+Training sessions with young leaders and government officials offer evidence about the impact of our approach after only a two-day training:

 - 36% of participants scored higher on a quiz about key data interpretation concepts.